thijssnelleman/automated-reproducibility/reviews/Regularized Feature Selection Landscapes An Empirical Study of Multimodality.md

 The LLM has overall captured the experiment details...

-[] Very well (No major mistakes and/or missing information) [] Well (Missing some information and/or minor mistakes) [] Okay (Missing important information and/or substantial mistakes) [] Poorly (Missing crucial information and/or severe mistakes) [] Incorrect (The LLM has missed the point of the experiment and/or has hallucinated)
+[] Very well (No major mistakes and/or missing information) [X] Well (Missing some information and/or minor mistakes) [] Okay (Missing important information and/or substantial mistakes) [] Poorly (Missing crucial information and/or severe mistakes) [] Incorrect (The LLM has missed the point of the experiment and/or has hallucinated)

+The Hex Binned plots are missing an axis: the Hamming distance between the optima, which is also crucial to explain whether the "big valley" is present in an area.

 ### General Experiment Questions

 The LLM has provided you with one or more experiments from your work.
 Is this amount of experiments the same as the amount you specified?

-Please write the amount of experiments you had for the study: []
+Please write the amount of experiments you had for the study: [3]

 If this amount does not overlap with the LLMs answer, feel free to specify reasons below;